What is Google Sandbox in SEO: Myth Or Truth?

 Most of the new website owners become desperate and aggressive to get high ranks.

-But it may land you into trouble.
+But it may land you in trouble.
 You need to focus on the quality of your site.

 You need to follow a proper plan to build quality backlinks—rapid link building results in spam.